 Before high school graduation, every student should understand the basic principles of how government works and how to participate fully in our democracy.

 To build the foundations of youth civic participation in high schools through education, research, advocacy, and volunteer organizing.

 What we believe

 Civics education has been in crisis for a long time.
 Young people register to vote and vote at rates far below their numbers.
-Helping young people understand how to participate effectively in our government is critical to a flourishing democracy.
+Helping them understand how to participate effectively in our government is critical to a flourishing democracy.
 Young people are not apathetic.
 That is a stereotype.
 Civics education can thrive in communities that make it a high priority.

 We focus on direct outreach to high school communities, providing tools and advocacy aimed at empowering students to organize themselves and developing grass roots support for long-term improvements in civics education.

 The vast majority of high school students throughout the United States can either register or preregister to vote before they graduate.
 Yet most high schools have not made it a priority to help their students take advantage of these laws.
 Most students graduate without registering or preregistering to vote and without understanding how to participate effectively in democracy.